AsherTeo/Airbnb-Price-Prediction-/README.md

 The Airbnb Prices Prediction Dataset can be found [here](https://github.com/georgian-io/Multimodal-Toolkit/tree/master/datasets/Melbourne_Airbnb_Open_Data).
 The Airbnb Prices Prediction Dataset can be found here.
 The dataset consists of 18,297 training samples, 2,288 validation samples, and 2,288 test samples.

+# Exploratort Data Analysis(EDA)

+## Data Proprcessing
+Feature Distribution Analysis: Analyzed the distribution of each feature to identify trends and detect anomalies.
+Price Range Assessment: Checked the minimum and maximum values of the target variable (price) to understand its range and identify potential outliers.
+Manual Feature Selection: Reviewed and manually selected key features based on domain knowledge and their correlation with the target variable.

+# Data Transformation

+# Machine Learning